astoilkov/use-local-storage-state/readme.md

 Type: `string`

 The key that will be used when calling `localStorage.setItem(key)`and `localStorage.getItem(key)`.\
-⚠️ Be careful with conflicts as you can access a property which is already `localStorage` that was created from another place in the codebase or in an old version of the application.
+⚠️ Be careful with name conflicts as it is possible to access a property which is already in `localStorage` that was created from another place in the codebase or in an old version of the application.

 #### defaultValue